Nintendo Faces Switch Patent Infringement Investigation In the US - Slashdot

 Now idea how that new avenue they are seeking though ITC works...
 Wish them luck - very BAD luck.

-Not that I wouldn't enjoy small companies sticking it to the big guys, but patent abus
+Not that I wouldn't enjoy small companies sticking it to the big guys, but patent abuse is bad either way.

 That's RAZER (Score:2)